Govt. should help NGOs flourish: Kurien

 Earlier, Lebi Philip Mathew, president of the National Council of YMCAs of India, said it had been proposed to launch 1,000 YMCAs in rural areas in the country.
 Among the proposals are an auditorium, a synthetic track and a sports clinic, he said.

-Later, when mediapersons sought his response on his decision to allow Sasikala Pushpa, the former Member of Parliament from the AIADMK to speak in the Rajya Sabha, he said, “As a member of Rajya Sabha, any member has a right to speak in the House.”
+Later, when mediapersons sought his response on his decision to allow Sasikala Pushpa, the former MP from the AIADMK to speak in the Rajya Sabha, he said, “As a member of Rajya Sabha, any member has a right to speak in the House.”

-On the non-formation of Cauvery Board, Mr. Kurien said, “The issue should be settled amicably by both Karnataka and Tamil Nadu.
+On the non-formation of Cauvery Board, he said, “The issue should be settled amicably by both Karnataka and Tamil Nadu.
 I want to express my best wishes and prayers for the speedy recovery of the honourable Chief Minister of Tamil Nadu.”